The Film: In Search of Israeli Cuisine

-In Search of Israeli Cuisine is a portrait of the Israeli people told through food.
 The feature length documentary puts a face on the culture of Israel, profiling chefs, home cooks, vintners, and cheese-makers drawn from the more than one hundred cultures that make up Israel today – Jewish, Arab, Muslim, Christian, Druze.
 A rich and human story of the people emerges.

-Take the official food tour
+JOIN the official food tour

-Florentine Films is partnering with Avihai Tsabari, the culinary guide of the film, and his company Via Sabra to organize special food tours in Israel.
+Florentine Films is partnering with Avihai Tsabari, the culinary guide of the film, and his company Via Sabra to organize customized food tours in Israel.
 Discover the dynamic food scene, meet the chefs involved, and learn it’s history and future.